Whon1980-DL/milk-waste-management/README.md

  * My mentor Mitko Bachvarov provided helpful feedback.
  * Slack community for encouragement.
- * My wife for her full support and my 2 sons who have been very encouraging.
+ * My wife, Nan,  for her full support and my 2 sons, Dylan and Logan, who have been very encouraging.